openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 # Building the vSphere Windows VM Golden Image programmatically

 This document focuses on building Windows VM golden image in vSphere 6.7 and later, to be used in CI but can be used as example for other vSphere environments.
-We propose [Packer](https://github.com/hashicorp/packer) to automate installation and configuration of the Windows VM golden image.
+We use [Packer](https://github.com/hashicorp/packer) to automate the installation and configuration of the Windows VM golden image.

 Packer generates a vSphere VM template that can be converted to a virtual machine.
 After converting the